 It is illegal throughout North Carolina to be involved with controlled substances unless you have a license or prescription.
 This includes the unlicensed possession, sale, distribution, and manufacture of these drugs within the state.
 Whether you are caught with some marijuana and charged with drug possession, or you are arrested for manufacturing meth, you need to call an experienced and aggressive Charlotte drug lawyer to defend you.

-At Randall & Stump, PLLC, we are knowledgeable regarding NC laws on controlled substances and highly experienced in defending against misdemeanor and felony drug charges.
+At Randall & Stump, Criminal Defense Attorneys, we are knowledgeable regarding NC laws on controlled substances and highly experienced in defending against misdemeanor and felony drug charges.
 You can reach us to schedule a free, initial consultation through our online contact form, or by calling (980) 237-4579.

 North Carolina Manufacturing a Controlled Substance Law

 It is illegal under North Carolina General Statutes (NCGS) 90-95(a) to:

 - Manufacture, sell or deliver, or to possess and intend to manufacture, sell, or deliver a controlled substance.